Introduction: Servicing the “non-servicable” OneUp Dropper Cartridge

 Step 5: Remove Top of Cartridge

-Remove top of cartridge using a 8mm spanner
+Remove top of the cartridge using a 8mm spanner

 Pull plunger from cartridge and clean everything with isopropanol